aryan68125/nextjs/README.md

         - When you call notFound(), it instructs Next.js to stop rendering the current page and show a standard 404 error page.

 - ![alt text](README_images/routing/404_page_activate_programatically.png)
+    - The moment the reviewid more than 1000 was inserted in the url nextjs showed 404 page that we created.